ElkhaiNagawkar/ElkhaiNagawkar/README.md

 # Hey, I'm Elkhai 👋:
+🏢 Penetration Tester at Digital Boundary Group.
-💻 A Software Developer that enjoys everything about Programming (Bug fixing included)<br>
+💻 A Software Developer & Penetration Tester — I enjoy everything from building programs to breaking them<br>
-👨‍💻 Computer Science student currently attending Fanshawe College<br>
-✏ I enjoy learning the many different programming languages and how they are distinct from one another
+👨‍💻 CS graduate with a passion for both secure development and offensive security<br>
+✏ Always learning — whether it's a new language or a new exploit

 ## 🌐 Socials: